 I have to stay home with my baby!
 So, I quit my dream job and it felt like my arm fell off.
 I did marketing consulting from time-to-time for Chick-fil-A and Buckhead Church when I needed out of pajamas or my creative brain needed a big unload.

-I had Larson two years later (colic/reflux baby – hardest time of my life).
-There was no more working during this phase – it was adjusting to two kids, which rocked my Type A, control freak of a world.
+I had Larson two years later (colic/reflux baby).
+There was no much working during this phase – it was adjusting to two kids, which rocked my Type A, control freak of a world.
 However, she was just what I needed.

 During the entire time of motherhood, my brain was swirling.
 I knew God had something outside of staying home with them.
 I knew it was “enough” to be a mom.
 I was definitely not bored.
 I KNEW He had something else brewing for me.
 I kept praying for clarity for years.
 I kept saying.